ayush-kumar-1/lovelace/Review of Learning with Noisy Learning.md

 	1. *Prune*, searching for label errors and *soft-pruning* using loss-reweighting. *Hard-pruning* may characterized as *label refurbishment* or removing noisy examples from the training set.
 	2. *Count*, training on the clean data.
 	3. *Rank* which examples to use during training.
 This allows learning from unnormalized probabilities and the ideas of curriculum learning.
+Confident Learning is a framework agnostic of model choice or task at hand (so long as it is classification).

+**Test Results**
+CIFAR-10 40% Asymmetric Noise - 87.2%
+CL was also tested on the Amazon reviews dataset with varying amounts of label noise, and showed 5-6% accuracy improvements over baseline.

 ### Co-Teaching (Han et. al) & Co-Teaching+ (Yu et. al)
+Co-Teaching (COT)  builds off of

 ### JoCoR (Wei. et. al)
 ### DivideMix (Li et. al)